Use Code: D135 (Orders > $49)

 The Benefits of Steerable Knee Walkers:

-When you have had surgery or an injury to your foot, ankle or lower leg injury, Steerable Knee Walkers are a good alternative to crutches and enable greater mobility.
+When you have had surgery or an injury to your foot, ankle or lower leg, Steerable Knee Walkers are a good alternative to crutches and enable greater mobility.

 A knee walker is a wheeled scooter fitted with a height- adjustable pad on which the knee of the injured leg rests.
 Mobility comes by pushing the knee walker forward (or backward) using the uninjured (good) leg.
 Most knee walkers are steerable and equipped with brakes for safety and stability.
 This makes it an ideal mobility aid for people who have had unforeseen injuries to a lower limb.